Common Surinam toad: Habitat and distribution

 The Surinam toad, despite its common name, is actually native to several South American countries; as well as Suriname, it is known from Brazil (primarily the states of Acre, Amazonas, Mato Grosso, Pará and Rondônia), Bolivia, Colombia, Ecuador, French Guiana, Guyana, and Venezuela, in tropical rainforest regions to the east of the Andes.
 Additionally, a small population may be found in the southwestern corner of the island of Trinidad, just north of Venezuela across the Columbus Channel.
 Pipa pipa has the largest geographic distribution within its genus.
 The Surinam toad inhabits warm, acidic, murky and slow-moving to still waterways, including streams, backwaters, ponds and seasonal pools after localized flooding; these rich waters often have a low pH due to a high concentration of organic matter and tannins.

-It is so strongly adapted for an aquatic lifestyle that on land it is helpless and scarcely able to move.
+The Surinam toad is so strongly adapted for an aquatic lifestyle that on land it is helpless and scarcely able to move.